BlueDragonX/docker-beacon/README.md

 to the specified config file directives.
 See the [Beacon README][1] for additional details.

+- `BEACON_SERVICE_HOSTNAME` - The hostname the services are accessible at.
 - `BEACON_SERVICE_HEARBEAT` - How often to poll Docker.
 The `service.heartbeat` value.
 - `BEACON_SERVICE_TTL` - How long after a poll should a service expire.
 The `service.ttl` value.
 - `BEACON_DOCKER_URI` - The Docker URI to connect to.
 The `docker.uri` value.